CrusaderGoT/the-culling-games/README.md

 - **Frontend**: The frontend needs a lot of work. i have been focused on the backend, as that is my niche, but i am learning nextjs in order to complete the frontend (i already had sufficient knowledge on frontend technologies like JS, HTML, CSS).
 I am looking to do more work on it, especially at the dashboard, also i suck at design, so even contributing design, will be appreciated.

 - **Backend**: The backend i would say is around 60-70% done, the major thing i am yet to do is api for generating location/image for a match.
 Also i need to add more routes for admins, match, etc. Scale up the middleware, and refactoring.

-- **Database**: We need a database online to host the games.

-- **Domain Name/Deployment**: A domain name has to be registered, and then deployment.

 - **Documentaion**: This will be documenting the intricates of the app on the  README, helping to correct grammar, or even improving code documentation.